Renewable power is electricity that is generated from a renewable resource. “Renewable” generally refers to energy generated by a technology:

 The PUD also has been a regional leader in the research of tidal and geothermal energy sources.

 Customers wishing to support renewable power can do so directly through our Carbon Solutions program.
-We provide rooftop solar resources and education for the installation of solar photovoltaic systems.
+We provide solar resources and education for the installation of solar photovoltaic systems and information about our community solar projects.

 Note: a portion of the PUD’s environmental attributes has been sold to fund the utility’s renewable energy R&D projects.